• Home

 Eligibility

-• Maverick entries are accepted at the Winter Cup.
-Judges should not drop a solo debater purely on the basis that they are debating by themself.
-Likewise, judges should not vote for a team specifically because they are debating by themself.
+• Mavericks: Maverick entries are accepted at the Winter Cup.
+Judges should not vote down a solo debater purely on the basis that they are debating by themself.
+Conversely, judges should not vote for a team specifically because they are debating by themself.

 PF Rules & Conduct: